So you want to take on the sit-stand lifestyle.

 Now try to visualize all your stuff set up on the average sit-stand desk converter (30” x 20”).
 What doesn’t fit?
 Your second monitor?
 Your laptop riser?
 Perhaps your desktop fan?

-Consider that every time you switch postures with a converter, you’re leaving these guys behind.
+Consider that every time you switch postures with a standing desk converter, you’re leaving these guys behind.
 That, and about 70% of your work surface.
 You also will have to decide what tools come and what ones don’t every time you stand up, which creates quite an insidious form of decision fatigue.

 Standing desk converters are difficult to adjust